syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 **Additional**

-When the value of [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.DateTimeAxis~RangePadding.html) property is [`Additional`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.DateTimeRangePadding.html), range will be rounded and date time interval of the axis will be added as padding to the minimum and maximum extremes of the range.
+When the value of the [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.DateTimeAxis~RangePadding.html) property is [`Additional`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.DateTimeRangePadding.html), the range will be rounded, and a date-time interval of the axis will be added as padding to the minimum and maximum values of the range.

 {% tabs %}